-Updated: June, 2017Summary of common traffic laws in Louisiana – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
+Updated: July, 2023Summary of common traffic laws in Louisiana – Speed limits, License Renewals, Learners Permits, Drunk Driving Laws, and more.
 For more information, visit the Louisiana Highway Safety Commission website.

 In Louisiana, the maximum speed limit for cars is 75 mph.
 The maximum highway speed for trucks is also 75 mph.
-These are maximum speeds.
-Speeds may be lower on highway passing through urban areas.
+Speed limits vary by state and, in some cases, county-by-county.
 Always observe posted traffic laws and drive safely for the weather and road conditions.

 Louisiana allows new drivers to get their learners permit at the age of 15.
 You must have your provisional license for a minimum of 6 months.
 Drivers can then get their intermediate license at 16.
 An Intermediate License allows you to drive yourself without a qualified co-pilot in the car.
 However, driving restrictions still apply including the time-of-day you can drive and the maximum number of passengers allowed.

 In Louisiana, drivers can obtain their full drivers license at the age of 17.

 Louisiana requires you to renew your license every 4 years.
 If you are over a certain age, additional license renewal rules apply:

 The state of Louisiana enforces increased penalties for speeding violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Workers must be present but road work signs do not have to be in place in order for the Work Zone Enhancement to be enforced.
 In Louisiana, Work Zone Enhacements are: